General information about the Privacy Act and the APPs can also be found on the Office of the Australian Information Commissioner's website.

 - your server's IP address (a number which is unique to the machine through which you are connected to the internet, usually one of your service provider's machines.

-In addition, our server logs the following information:
+Our server also logs the following information, the:

-- the address of the pages accessed and the documents downloaded.
+- address of the pages accessed and the documents downloaded.

 Any information logged is stored securely, and archived for a period of at least 12 months and possibly up to seven years.